jaeyk/comp_thinking_social_science/references.md

 Mitchell, R. (2015).
 [Web Scraping with Python: Collecting More Data from the Modern Web](http://shop.oreilly.com/product/0636920034391.do).
 O'Reilly Media, Inc.

+Nolan, D., & Lang, D. T. (2014). [*XML and web technologies for data sciences with R*](XML and Web Technologies for Data Sciences with R).
+New York and Heidelberg: Springer.

 Boeing, G., & Waddell, P. (2017).
 [New insights into rental housing markets across the United States: Web scraping and analyzing craigslist rental listings](https://journals.sagepub.com/doi/abs/10.1177/0739456X16664789).
 Journal of Planning Education and Research, 37(4), 457-476.

 ## Data visualization